TTTaevas/osu-api-v1-js/README.md

 // get an array of `Score`s that represent the best 100 (max) scores on beatmap with id 243848 on the osu! gamemode await api.getBeatmapScores(100, osu.Gamemodes.OSU, {beatmap_id: 243848})
-// get an array of `Score`s that represent the best 5 (max) scores on beatmap with id 243848 with flashlight on the ctb gamemode await api.getBeatmapScores(5, osu.Gamemodes.CTB, {beatmap_id: 243848}, osu.Mods.Flashlight, undefined)
+// get an array of `Score`s that represent the best 5 (max) scores on beatmap with id 243848 with flashlight on the ctb gamemode await api.getBeatmapScores(5, osu.Gamemodes.CTB, {beatmap_id: 243848}, osu.Mods.FLASHLIGHT, undefined)
 // get an array of `Score`s that represent the best 100 (max) scores on beatmap with id 932936 from user with id 7276846 on the osu! gamemode
 // don't do it IRL
 await api.getBeatmapScores(100, osu.Gamemodes.OSU, {beatmap_id: 932936}, undefined, {user_id: 7276846})